-During our visit, we met with the teaching staff and we interviewed all full time professors and most of the part time professors.
-Full-time staff has adequate qualifications.
-Most of them hold Ph.D degrees from foreign institutions and are active in research (i.e. they all seem to be doing some research, attending conferences and the like, and have a good understanding of the value of doing research for an educational institution).
-The non PhD holders who are permanent staff are professionals with high experience.
+During our meeting with the teaching staff we interviewed all full time professors and most of the part time professors.
+Full-time faculty has adequate qualifications.
+Most of them hold Ph.D degrees from foreign institutions and make solid efforts to be research active (i.e. they all seem to be conducting some research, attending conferences and the like, and have a good understanding of the value of doing research for an educational institution).
 The part time staff splits equally between Ph.D holders and non Ph.D holders.
-Part-time staff are mainly professionals who bring their experience in class and give the program the required practical orientation.
-All of the staff has very good English language skills (it seems that all but one are Cyprus nationals).
+Part-time faculty are mainly professionals who bring their experience in class and give the program the required practical orientation.
+All faculty possess very good English language skills (it seems that all but one are Cyprus nationals).

-According to the interviews, they seem to be satisfied with their salaries; however, any payrise is always welcome; the working conditions and the College working environment is very good with high standards.
-The teaching staff considers teaching as the task of great importance with many of them have long presence in the college (+10 years).
-The staff is categorized into the standard four academic ranks and promotion is based on teaching performance, research performance and administrative work.
+In addition, they seem to be pleased with working conditions and the overall College working environment.
+They all find teach rewarding and consider it an integral part of their work duties.
+Many faculty members have long presence in the college (+10 years); a strong indicator of emloyee satisfaction.
+The staff is categorized into the standard academic ranks and promotion is based on teaching performance, research performance and administrative work.
 The college is supportive to research and offers initiatives for faculty members in case of research performance, (reduction of teaching load, recognition etc.).
 Moreover, the college publishes the "Cyprus Journal of Sciences" which is a peer-reviewed academic journal and faculty members are encouraged to submit their research for publication to the journal.